storepeter/avr-dualboot/README.md

 ```

-you can check new bootloader by downloading primary.elf and secondary.elf
+Check the new bootloader by downloading primary.elf and secondary.elf

 	$ make flash

-You can check what is on MCU using
+CCeck what is on MCU using

 	$ ./dualtool.sh
 ```